 - Patented BIC "Venturi" vent eliminates port noise

-The BIC America F12 12-inch subwoofer is a 475-watt front-firing powered subwoofer with a BASH designed amp.
-The patented BIC “Venturi Port” is meant to eliminate port noise and give you a great listening experience.
+The BIC America F12 12-inch subwoofer is a 475-watt front-firing powered with a BASH-designed amp.
+The patented BIC “Venturi Port” eliminates port noise and gives you a great listening experience.

-The device is backed by a five-year warranty and has inputs for both Dolby Pro Logic and Dolby Digital/DTS.
-It has an adjustable volume control, can sense signals automatically and has adjustable crossover features.
+A five-year warranty backs the device, and has Dolby Pro Logic and Dolby Digital/DTS inputs.
+It has an adjustable volume control, can sense signals automatically, and has flexible crossover features.

-The BIC has been picked as the best 12-Inch subwoofer for this budget line-up because it packs in a punch in its 12-inch driver size and is also affordable when compared to more expensive competitors that offer the same features.
-The following are the features, pros and cons of the subwoofer:
+The BIC has been picked as the best 12-Inch subwoofer for this budget line-up because it packs in a punch in its 12-inch driver size and is affordable compared to more expensive competitors offering the same features.
+The following are the features, pros, and cons of the subwoofer:

 - It has a wide frequency response range of 25Hz – 200Hz.

-- This is an injection molded long throw woofer that allows you to use it even at a lower frequency without any distortion.
+- This injection molded long throw woofer allows you to use it even at a lower frequency without any distortion.

 - The magnetic shielding also helps to get a great sound out and makes the subwoofer more durable.